Upcoming Workshops and Groups:

 For more information and to register, please click here.

-Hakomi Essential Skills in Los Angeles
+Hakomi Essential Skills

 This workshop will help you work more effectively with your clients, by gaining the cooperation of your clients’ unconscious world in service of greater resilience, internal cohesion, and an enhanced ability to manage difficult emotional experiences.